janicem66/147-republican-traitors/README.md

 If our demands are met your company will be cleared as supporters of the traitors.

-1. Immediately announce that you will no longer fund any of the 147 Traitors.
+1. Immediately announce that will you NEVER contribute to any of the 147 traitors who voted to overturn the election.

 ## To Dos